 A Student Health Form is to be submitted at the time of registration including any special restrictions or medical situations.
 This form needs to be updated annually and as any changes in the child’s health status occur.
 Please feel free to discuss any special needs with your child’s teacher and the Director of Education.

-Children with symptoms of illness should not be sent to school (including but not limited to a fever of 100 or above).
+Children with symptoms of illness should not be sent to school (including, but not limited to, a fever of 100 or above).
 If a child appears too ill to function normally in the classroom, or develops symptoms of illness while at Religious School, parents will be asked to pick up their child from school.

 In the event of illness or emergency, the school will contact the parents at the phone numbers listed on the registration forms.
 If the parents cannot be reached, the school will contact those listed as emergency contacts on these forms.
-If any numbers where you might be reached are to change, please notify the school in writing immediately at eddirector@congregationshalom.org or call 978-251-8091.
+If any numbers where you might be reached change, please notify the school in writing immediately at eddirector@congregationshalom.org or call 978-251-8091.

 PROGRESS REPORTS